WordPress/Requests/docs/authentication-custom.md

 Custom Authentication
 =====================
 Custom authentication handlers are designed to be straight-forward to write.
-In order to write a handler, you'll need to implement the `Requests_Auth` interface.
+In order to write a handler, you'll need to implement the `WpOrg\Requests\Auth` interface.

 An instance of this handler can then be passed to Requests via the `auth`